delveccj/CSC395_Fall24/Assignment1/assignment1.md

 # Assignment 1: Getting Familiar with Git

-## Section: Intro Exercises
+## Section 1: Intro Exercises

 1. **Create a Project**:
    - Create a new project on GitHub.
    - Set the project to **Private**.
+   - Add a `README.md` file to the project.
+   - Add a .gitignore and make the template be Python.
+   - Add a license to your project.
+   - Create the project.
    - Invite me as a collaborator (GitHub username: `delveccj`).

-   - Add a `README.md` file to the project and make it look **pretty**.
-Demonstrate you understand what markdown (md) is.
+## Section 2: Configure git and gh

+1. Open a terminal.
+2. Install git if if is not installed.
+Here are the steps:

+sudo apt update
+sudo apt install git

+3. Set your GitHub id and email:

+git config --global user.name "Your Github User Name" git config --global user.email "your.email@example.com"

+4. Install gh if it is not installed.
+Here are the steps:

+sudo apt update
+sudo apt install gh

+5. Login to GitHub via gh

+gh auth login

 ## Section: Adding Content

-1. **Add a License**:
-   - Add a license to your project.
+1. **Edit the Markdown File**:
     You can choose an appropriate open-source license (e.g., MIT, GPL).

 2. **Add a Python File**:
    - Create a Python file named `tokens.py`.